influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/README.md

 ```
 Note that the `alerts-stream.log` file is written to a volume mapped back to the package directory tree `./var/log/kapacitor`.
 This will simplify log inspection.

-The TICK script can then be used over Docker to define a new alert in the Kapacitor container.
+The TICKscript can then be used over Docker to define a new alert in the Kapacitor container.
 ```
 $ docker exec tik_kapacitor_1 sh -c "cd /home/kapacitor && kapacitor define cpu_alert_stream -type stream -tick ./cpu_alert_stream.tick -dbrp telegraf.autogen"
 ```